My Jefferson Nickel Collection.

 A black beauty.

-I should also note here that the following example is the last of several six steppers in the 1938 to 1970 set.
+This following example is the last of several six steppers in the 1938 to 1970 set.

 I was surprised finding this second 1960-P with a nice strike.